RenanBentes/Caxias/README.md

 # Caxias
- Aplicativo simples apresentando algumas características das armas do Exército Brasileiro/Simple application featuring some characteristics of the Arms of the Brazilian Army.
+Um aplicativo simples destacando características das armas do Exército Brasileiro.
+A basic app showcasing features of weapons used by the Brazilian Army.